WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 **1. Minimum Size Subarray Question**

+We have to find the smallest contiguous array that sums to a specific value.
+To do this we keep a pointer at the start and iterate over the array adding each index value to a sum.
+If the sum gets over the target value then we know that logically this is as far as we can go (considering all values are positive - this is the core logic/trick to solve this) and to try and find the target we must decrease the sum.
+Thus we must shift the pointer we put at the start to the right until the sum is below the target again.
+The result is the minimum of the current result and the iterator - head + 1 to present how large the contiguous array is that sums to the value.

 **2. Largest Substring Without Repeating Characters**

 **3. Largest Substring With at most two distinct characters**